Ten Applications of Retired Aircraft in the Low-Altitude Economy

 Release time: 2025-06-21

-1. Aviation Education and Training Platform
+1. Aviation Education and Practical Training Platform

-Retired aircraft are widely used in teaching and practical training at aviation colleges and vocational schools.
-“For example, models such as the Boeing 737 and Airbus A320 have been converted into instructional tools, enabling students to acquire professional skills through hands-on courses involving disassembly and maintenance,” said the head of vocational education business at Century Aviation Group.
-According to statistics, more than 100 retired aircraft are already serving the field of vocational education in China.
-“Most of these retired aircraft were introduced to Chinese institutions with our assistance from overseas, and currently we still have over 30 retired aircraft in stock domestically,” said the head of vocational education business at Century Aviation Group.
+Retired aircraft are widely used for hands-on training in aviation colleges and vocational schools.
+“For example, models such as the Boeing 737 and the Airbus A320 have been converted into educational tools, enabling students to acquire professional skills through practical courses like disassembly and maintenance,” said the head of vocational education at Century Hangda Aviation Group.
+According to statistics, more than 100 retired aircraft in China are already serving the vocational education sector.
+“Most of these retired aircraft were introduced to institutions with our assistance from overseas, and we currently have over thirty retired aircraft available domestically,” added the same official.

-2. Aviation Science Popularization and Study-Travel Base
+2. Aviation Science Education and Study-Travel Base

-3. Creative Renovation of Commercial Spaces
+3. Creative Redevelopment of Commercial Spaces

-4. Aircraft Material Recovery and Recycling
+4. Aircraft Parts Recovery and Recycling

-5. Air Sports and Flying Camps
+5. Aviation Sports and Flight Camps

 6. Art Exhibitions and Cultural & Creative Derivatives